SuxinL/Notes/productivity/note_taking/why_notes.md

 To record key points for

-- structure construction
+- catch the main structure
-- *later reference*
+- *a solid backup*

 ### Problem Solving